 (a) state that the park operator intends to terminate the long-stay agreement under this section; and

-(b) specify the day on or before which the park operator requires the long-stay tenant to give vacant possession of the agreed premises to the park operator; and
+(b) specify the day (the specified day) on or before which the park operator requires the long-stay tenant to give vacant possession of the agreed premises to the park operator; and

 (c) comply with section 38.

-(3) The specified day must be —
+(3) The specified day —

-(a) for an on-site home agreement — at least 60 days after the day on which the notice is given; and
+(a) for an on-site home agreement — must be at least 60 days after the day on which the notice is given; and

-(b) for a site-only agreement — at least 180 days after the day on which the notice is given.
+(b) for a site-only agreement — must be at least 180 days after the day on which the notice is given; and

-(4) The specified day may be —
+(c) for a fixed term tenancy —

-(a) a day earlier than the last day of the term of a fixed term tenancy; or
+(i) if the long-stay tenant agrees in writing — may be a day earlier than the last day of the term of the tenancy; or

+(ii) if the long-stay tenant does not agree in writing — must not be a day earlier than the last day of the term of the tenancy;

+and

-(b) a day earlier than the last day of a period of a periodic tenancy.
+(d) for a periodic tenancy — may be a day earlier than the last day of a period of the tenancy.

+[(4) deleted]

-(5) A park operator must not knowingly give a notice of termination that falsely claims or falsely implies that grounds exist for terminating the agreement under this section.
+(5) A park operator must not knowingly give a notice of termination that falsely claims or falsely implies that grounds exist for terminating the long-stay agreement under this section.

 Penalty for this subsection: a fine of $10 000.

 [Section 41 amended: No. 3 of 2019 s.
-39.]

-42. Termination by park operator without grounds
+39; No. 28 of 2020 s.
+40.]

+41A.
+Termination because park to be used for different purpose

-(1) A park operator may give a notice of termination to a long-stay tenant to terminate the long-stay agreement without grounds.
+(1) A park operator may give a notice of termination of a long-stay agreement to a long-stay tenant because the residential park where the site the subject of the agreement is located will be —

+(a) closed; or

+(b) used for a purpose other than a residential park.

+(2) However, if an approval of development under the Planning and Development Act 2005 is required before the residential park may be used for a different purpose, the park operator may terminate the long-stay agreement only if an approval under that Act has been granted for the development.

+(3) The park operator must give notice in writing to the Commissioner that the park operator intends to give a long-stay tenant a notice of termination at least 7 days before the park operator gives a tenant the notice of termination.

+Penalty for this subsection: a fine of $5 000.

+(4) A failure to give the Commissioner the notice under subsection (3) does not affect the validity of the notice.

-(2) The notice of termination must —
+(5) The notice of termination must be in accordance with section 41D.

+[Section 41A inserted: No. 28 of 2020 s.
+41.]

+41B.
+Termination because vacant possession is required for works

+(1) A park operator may give a notice of termination of a long-stay agreement to a long-stay tenant because the park operator is required to carry out works for which vacant possession of the site the subject of the agreement, or the part of the residential park where the site is located, is required in order to complete the works.

-(a) state that the park operator intends to terminate the long-stay agreement under this section; and
+(2) However, the park operator may terminate the long-stay agreement under subsection (1) only if the park operator gives the long-stay tenant evidence that shows the basis upon which the works will be carried out.